 Unique Considerations to Keep in Mind

 Some work permits in New Zealand operate under a quota system.
 Tight deadlines and limited spots can make it difficult to get what you need when you need it.
 If there is a set quote, applications will open on a specific day — often 59 days from the application date.
 Once every country reaches its quota, an applicant can’t apply again until the following year.
 Some countries have unlimited quotes, such as Canada, the UK, and Japan, but some others have a quota as low as 50.

 Globalization Partners Is the Global PEO You Can Trust

 The Globalization Partners team is ready to help you succeed in New Zealand and beyond.
-Reach out to us today to learn more about our solution and how we can help you get work visas in New Zealand.
+Reach out to us today to learn more about our solution.
 Our team will be happy to answer your questions and help you successfully expand to New Zealand and even further.